scipy-conference/scipy_proceedings/papers/robert_jackson/paper.rst

 :cite:`Potvinetal2012`).

-Currently existing software for wind retrievals includes software based off of the strong constraint technique such as CEDRIC (citation) as well as software based off of the weak variational technique such as MultiDop :cite:`Langetal2017`.
+Currently existing software for wind retrievals includes software based off of the strong constraint technique such as CEDRIC :cite:`MillerandFredrick1998` as well as software based off of the weak variational technique such as MultiDop :cite:`Langetal2017`.
 Since CEDRIC uses a strong constraint from mass continuity equation to retrieve winds, the addition of constraints